ctroupin/ctroupin.github.io/index.md

 ## In 3 lines...

-Engineer in Physics and PhD in Oceanography.
+Engineer in Physics & PhD in Oceanography.
 3 years as the head of the [SOCIB](http://socib.es/) Data Center.
 10+ years experience in data analysis & numerical modelling.